What is in this leaflet

 Do not take Mycophenolate Sandoz to treat any other complaints unless your doctor tells you to.

 Do not crush Mycophenolate Sandoz tablets or open Mycophenolate Sandoz capsules.

 Do not take any other medicines whether they require a prescription or not without first telling your doctor or consulting a pharmacist.

 Things to be careful of

-Be careful driving or operating machinery until you know how Mycophenolate Sandoz affects you.
-However, Mycophenolate Sandoz is not expected to affect your ability to drive a car or operate machinery.
+Be careful driving or operating machinery until you know how Mycophenolate Sandoz affects you experience somnolence, confusion, dizziness, tremor or hypotension.
+Mycophenolate Sandoz may affect your ability to drive a car or operate machinery.